 Mastering money is just a matter of using some common sense, right?
 Make a budget, spend less than you earn, cut out the coffee, and you’ll be a millionaire in no time, right?
 Nope.

-The problem is money isn’t just about math (or coffee) – our money sense is often influenced by sneaky subconscious biases that turn our good intentions into costly financial mistakes.
+The problem is money isn’t just about math (or coffee) – our money sense is often influenced by sneaky subconscious biases and habits that turn our good intentions into costly mistakes.

 Kerry K. Taylor tackles these challenges with a little science, a dash of fun, and a lot of understanding.
 Behavioral research has uncovered the different ways we think about money, and we can leverage these biases to increase our wealth, health, and happiness.